kawaiiDango/pano-scrobbler/faq.md

 ### [desktop] How do I correctly scrobble media playing on a web browser?

-Browsers on Windows do not report the complete song metadata to the OS media controls.
-The situation is better on Linux, but depends on the website correctly reporting the metadata in their MediaSession.
+The metadata reported to the OS media controls by web browsers depends on your browser and how the website has implemented their `MediaSession`.
+If you are on Windows, you must use Chrome v150 or higher, or other browsers based on Chromium v150+, as earlier versions do not report the album name at all.
+The situation is better on Linux, but still depends on the website correctly reporting the metadata.
 The same applies to browser-like apps (e.g. most Electron and WebView apps).
-Use WebScrobbler for web browsers, instead.
+For the best experience, use WebScrobbler on web browsers, instead.

 ### [desktop] The app does not show notifications on Windows